TobiasWeis92/TobiasWeis92/README.md

 ### Hello everyone ✌🏻
 My name is Tobias,<br>
 I'm a Health Scientist turned Data Analyst.
 I love everything that has to do with data - data analysis, data visualization, data storytelling, you name it.<br>
-Having prior experience with R and SQL I wanted to expand my knowledge and decided to enroll in a Data Analytics Bootcamp at neuefische GmbH.<br>
+Having prior experience with R , Java and SQL I wanted to expand my knowledge and decided to enroll in a Data Analytics Bootcamp at neuefische GmbH.<br>
 I'm always excited to learn new things and improve my skills!

 ---